-How to Build a Service Page for Technical B2B Companies
+How to Build a Service Page - A Practical Outline for Technical B2B

 |---|---|---|

-- What kind of problem this service solves
+- What kind of requests this page is suited for

 - FAQ